 As a Parents Association much of your work will involve organising events to raise funds for the school.
-If you are a new committee and haven’t organized fund raising events before we hope you will find the guidelines set out below useful.
-More detailed guidelines on organising specific fundraising events are available on our website.
+If you are a new committee and haven’t organised fund raising events before we hope you will find the guidelines set out below useful.
+More detailed guidelines on organising specific fundraising events are available here on schooldays.ie.

 In organising any fundraising event you must first and foremost, decide on the sort of event you want to run and what sort of people are likely to attend your event.
 Can you persuade them to bring their friends?